Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

 \subsubsection{Empirical risk minimisation}

-As already explained in \cite{multi_armed_quantum}, one setting where such an oracle could arise is empirical risk minimization.
+As already explained in \cite{multi_armed_quantum}, one setting where we have full access to an oracle as in \eqref{eq:def_oracle_general} is empirical risk minimization.
 To make this concrete, assume we have a dataset $(x_j, y_j)\in \mc{X}\times \{1,\ldots, K\}$ and a finite set of candidate functions $f_i$.
 We now want to find the index $i_0$ such that

 i.e., for simplicity we consider 0-1 loss in a classification problem or equivalently, we maximize the accuracy over the functions $f_i$.
 If we can access $x_j$ and evaluate $f_i$ this provides us with an oracle acting by